Face sentiment detection for product placement

 2017 NextUser’s YouTube video: 3D mobile visualization

 Shopping assistance to fight the paradox of choice

-Offering a web, mobile or robot assistant will reduce anxiety for shoppers and increase their happiness.
+Moreover, offering a web, mobile, or robot assistant will reduce anxiety for shoppers and increase their happiness.
 Here, the goal is to guide the consumer to the right products identifying their goals.

-Using IBM Watson, two prototypes were designed by combining three services: Voice to Text, Natural Language Classifier (NLC) and Text to Voice.
-The approach could use open questions to interpret compatible tastes (i.e. Nespresso) or more specific answers to establish a diagnosis (i.e. “Ask SkinCeuticals” from L’Oréal).
+Using IBM Watson, two prototypes were designed by combining three services.
+We used Voice to Text, Natural Language Classifier (NLC), and Text to Voice.
+This approach could use open questions to interpret compatible tastes (i.e. Nespresso) or more specific answers to establish a diagnosis (i.e. “Ask SkinCeuticals” from L’Oréal).

-As discussed in a previous post, Voice is the next web browser for Commerce and Retail.
-There is no need to use a browser from a computer, mobile or tablet as people will embrace this new personal robot assistant.
+Voice is one of the web browsers for Commerce and Retail.
+There is no need to use a browser from a computer, mobile, or tablet as people will embrace this personal robot assistant.

 2017 NextUser’s YouTube video: Nespresso – NextUser with Natural Language Classifier (NLC)